 Den clasped her other hand.
 “We can protect her.”

-Althea looked back and forth between man and boy pulling on her arms, a wishbone in the middle of a tug of war.
+Althea looked back and forth between man and boy pulling on her arms, a wishbone in a tug of war.

 “If you are fool enough to enter the Ritual of Joining with her, then you can do with her what you will.
 For now, she belongs to all of us, and I will not be blamed for losing her.”

-Nalu pulled the large hatch on the vehicle down.
+Nalu grasped the top of the vehicle and pulled a hatch—the entire back—down.
 The screech of protesting metal made her shiver.

 Had it opened fully, it would have formed a ramp, though age and debris caused it to stick half way.
-Unlike the driving machines she had seen among the raiders, this one had many small metal wheels wrapped in a band of interlocking pads.
-The windowless sides looked thick and solid.
-Nalu tugged at her wrist, hauling her up onto the ramp.
+Unlike the driving machines she had seen among the raiders, this one had many small metal wheels wrapped in a band of interlocking pads, and thick, windowless sides.
+Nalu hauled her into the air and set her on the half-open ramp.

 Den grabbed his arm.
 “Be gentle with her.”

-Nalu ignored him, putting a hand on her backside and shoving her forward.
+Nalu ignored him, shoving her forward with a hand on her backside.

-Althea skidded on the steel floor, falling into a hard bench seat along one side of the wall as the heavy door slammed closed behind her.
+Althea skidded on the steel floor, falling into a hard bench seat along one side of the wall a second before the heavy door slammed closed behind her.
 From the muffled shouts outside, she assumed her yelp started a fight between Den and Nalu.
-She ran to the hatch, tugging at the inside handle with a two-fisted grip, unable to move it.
+She ran to the hatch, pushing at it with her whole body, but couldn’t budge it.

 Althea gave up trying to open the door and yelled.
 “Stop!”
-She slapped at the wall as she cried louder.
+She slapped at the wall and shouted again, louder.
 “Please don’t hurt him.”

 Her voice echoed to silence inside the metal box, leaving only the sound of her breathing.
-She had delivered her warning, and saved him from the dog.
-The dread of this great enclosure filled her, and she stared down at the floor.
+She had delivered her warning, saving him from the alpha bonedog.
+The dread of this great enclosure filled her, and she stared at the floor.
 Fear of what Nalu would tell the elders about her leaving the village brought shivers.

-If it kept Den alive, she would tolerate the cage a little longer.
+If it kept Den alive, she would tolerate the cage again.